LeoDoesCoding/Maze-Generator-and-Solver/README.md

     - Probabilistic non-terminating.
     - A lot of invalid moves.
     - Maze complexity has no garuntee.
       - Solution path is usually a fairly predictable diagonal line.
+    - Stupidly high iteration count for larger mazes (increased chances of invalid moves).

 I appologies if the generator draws unfortunate patterns.